-FiberGlass Coatings Inc. (FGCI) had its beginnings in 1961, with a man named John Hicks who owned a chemical packaging company in St. Petersburg, Florida.
-Hicks saw a need in the industry and developed a distribution side to the business, selling fiberglass and resin solutions, which achieved great success.
+FiberGlass Coatings, Inc. had its beginnings in 1961 with a man named John Hicks who owned a chemical packaging company in St. Petersburg, FL.
+Hicks saw a need in the industry and developed a solution: he created a distribution side to the business where he sold fiberglass and resin solutions and achieved great success.
 In 1990, the current President, Bill Higman, purchased the company.
 Since then, FGCI has grown to be the largest independently-owned composites distributor in Florida, serving thousands of customers in diverse industries ranging from marine to amusement, construction, DIY, and everything in-between.

 FGCI has a multi-faceted business model to meet the needs of its wide range of customers, including an online retail presence, selling to consumers through its website as well as Amazon and eBay.
 Its impressive showrooms are a huge draw for walk-in traffic – DIY customers and hobbyists who buy the products onsite.
 The company also sells to boat builders, fabricators, and composite trades alike who purchase products to repair or build items for their own customers.
-FGCI does big business with the entertainment sector – a lot of façade work in Florida for restaurants and theme parks in the amusement industry.
-That’s the composite manufacturing side of the business.

-Geographically, the company uses its own trucks to supply material for customers in Georgia, and the entire state of Florida.
-It also ships to the Caribbean, South America, and across the U.S. and Canada, and does a fair amount of exports.
-Success is credited in part to pricing the product appropriately for the user.
+FGCI’s success is credited in part to pricing the product appropriately for the user.
 Higman explains, “A lot of hobbyists and do-it-yourselfers need to be walked through what they’re doing; we provide that support and offer a product that’s still competitively priced.
-And we also do some things that the industry doesn’t typically do, as a whole, such as incoming quality control (QC) on all our products to make sure they’re within manufacturer specs before we send them out.”
+And we also do some things that the industry doesn’t typically do, such as incoming quality control (QC) on all our products to make sure they’re within manufacturer specifications before we send them out.”

-It’s a problem in the industry – products that don’t meet specifications, and no one knows until they reach the end user.
+According to Higman, it’s a problem in the industry – products that don’t meet specifications, and no one knows it until they reach the end user.
 It can be very expensive for the customer and the supplier if the product is returned or causes problems during application.
-Implementing stringent quality control measures puts FGIC in a stronger position to head off any issues before they occur.
-The company employs 85 skilled workers, including chemists, and a technical staff with years of hands-on experience.
+Implementing stringent quality control measures puts FGCI in a stronger position to head off any issues before they occur.
+The company employs 80-plus skilled workers, including chemists, and a technical staff with years of hands-on experience.
 They take pride in the quality and service they provide to all of their customers.

 The importance of vendor relationships can’t be understated.
-Higman gives a shout out to Interplastics Corporation, headquartered in St. Paul Minnesota – FGCI’s largest vendor.
+Higman mentions Interplastics Corporation, headquartered in St. Paul, Minnesota – FGCI’s largest vendor.
 “They’ve been a very good partner.
 We’ve helped them grow their business down here, and they’ve helped us.
-We typically deal with national manufacturers; we buy material in bulk and sell those products in smaller quantities, that’s our distribution function.
-In addition, we have the ability to modify products to meet other people’s needs with items specific to them.”
+We typically deal with national manufacturers; we buy material in bulk and sell those products in smaller FIBERGLASS COATINGS INC. quantities.”

 AT A GLANCE